 - Pragmatic Adaptation: The anime erases the more linear plotline from the manga like the existence of a nebulous evil organization that aims to destroy the bonds between school ghosts and humans for the sake of a more comedic storyline easier to fit in only 12 episodes and cover up for the fact that the manga was still unfinished (and would be for a long time).
 As a result not only Haruto's Character Development is all but erased and several charas don't appear (like the living Beethoven, Kazumi's grandfather Tarou and Shingo, but the plot in itself suffers greatly until the Grand Finale.

 - The Strategist - When Haruto stops whining about wanting a normal life, he shows impressive wits and capacity to think and plan things under fire.
-This prompts his Crowning Moment of Awesome from the second anime episode.

 - Tsundere - Mutsuki is a Type A.

 - The Only One Allowed to Defeat You - Yamiko, to Hanako

 - Yoko Oh No: The female ghost Hanako-chan, in episode 3, died because she was running away from her rock star boyfriend's rabid fanbrats and was accidentally hit by a car.
 They get their asses kicked very literally by the Giant and the other Saitou Ghosts as punishment.